dimkarasav/DijetRootTreeAnalyzer/bash_scripts/README_reduced_trees_condor.txt

 !!!!!Important NOTE: for data, you need to have a different .txt cutfile for each run so that condor gets the correct JSON files.

-1) Copy the following files in the DijetRootTreeAnalyzer directory of your CMSSW release:

-/afs/cern.ch/work/d/dkarasav/public/Condor_scripts/produce_reduced_trees.sh
-/afs/cern.ch/work/d/dkarasav/public/Condor_scripts/create_condor_setup.sh
-/afs/cern.ch/work/d/dkarasav/public/Condor_scripts/create_list_config.sh
-/afs/cern.ch/work/d/dkarasav/public/Condor_scripts/Submit_many_condor_jobs.sh
-/afs/cern.ch/work/d/dkarasav/public/Condor_scripts/Run_reduced_trees_locally.sh

 Everything from now on will assume you are on the DijetRootTreeAnalyzer directory of your CMSSW release.

-2) Make a directory named "Condor_Outputs" to store the log files of condor jobs.
+1) Make a directory named "Condor_Outputs" to store the log files of condor jobs.

 mkdir Condor_Outputs

-3) Set up the config information in the script "create_list_config.sh"
+2) Set up the config information in the script "bas_scripts/create_list_config.sh"

 Open the script.
 Inside it there are some config variables to be set for each big tree set.